CIT2318/intro-to-laravel/getting-started.md

 ##Installing laravel

 * Visit https://github.com/laravel/laravel
 * Download a copy of laravel, unzip the folder, and move it onto your htdocs folder.
+For now make sure you put it in the root of this folder.
 * You might want to change the name from *laravel-master*

 Laravel has lots of dependencies (it relies on lots of other PHP libraries) but these aren't stored as part of its github repository.
 We will instruct Composer to download all this library code so that Laravel will work for us.